Our Dementia & Alzheimer’s Home Care

 Caring for someone with dementia is time consuming and for someone with more complex dementia, an hour or two a day will be unlikely to solve any problems.
-We know that so often a lot more input than normal is required for managing care with dementia, but the rewards are there when a care package is put together with the sole aim of providing a client with the company and care they need not just to live well but to thrive!
+We know that very often a lot more input than normal is required to take care of individuals with dementia, but the rewards are there when a care package is put together with the sole aim of providing a client with the company and care they need, not just to live well, but to thrive!
 We are specialists in this area and we can work closely with you, to help you learn more about what sort of care will be required.

 Dementia care is a huge part of what we do

-Because we specialize in caring for older people, respite care for clients with Dementia is a huge part of our expertise and forms a significant part of our business.
-Caring for someone with dementia is complex, can be unpredictable and requires endless amounts of love, patience, kindness, creativity and a thick skin.
+Because we specialise in caring for older people, care for clients with dementia is a huge part of our expertise and forms a significant part of our business.
+Caring for someone with dementia is complex, can be unpredictable, and requires endless amounts of love, patience, kindness, creativity and a thick skin.
 It also requires a lot more intensive care management.

-We also know it can also take a significant toll emotionally, physically and sometimes financially on family members.
+We also know that it can take a significant toll emotionally, physically and sometimes financially on family members.
 We want to hold your hand through the journey providing the support you need along the way.
 Talk to us today to find out more about how we can help.

-- Maintain a level of independence in your own home.
+- To maintain a good level of independence at home.

-- Unobtrusive care and support on your terms.
+- Receiving unobtrusive care and support on your terms.

-- Flexibility to get in just the right amount of support you need.
+- Flexibility to get just the right amount of the needed support.

-- Gain a sense of freedom to continue to live life to the full.
+- A gained sense of freedom to continue to live life to the full.

-- Enjoy the benefits of a meaningful long term relationship with your carer.
+- Enjoy the benefits of a meaningful, long-term relationship with the carer.

 Helpful to Know

-- Dementia support available seven days a week, 365 days of the year
+- Dementia support is available seven days a week, 365 days of the year.

-- Offered from two hours or more per visit.
+- Our care is offered from two hours or more per visit.

-- Can be used on an as-needed basis.
+- It can be used on an as-needed basis.

 - It is a fully set up and managed service.